zerc/mongo-python-driver/doc/examples/bulk.rst

 .............

-By default bulk operations are executed with the :attr:`~pymongo.collection.Collection.write_concern` of the collection they are executed against.
-A custom write concern can be passed to the :meth:`~pymongo.bulk.BulkOperationBuilder.execute` method.
+By default bulk operations are executed with the `~.collection.Collection.write_concern` of the collection they are executed against.
+A custom write concern can be passed to the `~.bulk.BulkOperationBuilder.execute` method.
 Write concern errors (e.g. wtimeout) will be reported after all operations are attempted, regardless of execution order.